raspberrypi/noobs/README.md

 1. Append `gpiotriggerenable` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
 2. Reboot

-To force Recovery Mode being entered on boot, connect GPIO pin 3 on header P1 to GND (pin 25).
-If GPIO pin 3 remains unconnected then it will boot through to the installed OS as normal.
+To force Recovery Mode being entered on boot, connect pin 3 on header P1 to GND (pin 25).
+If pin 3 remains unconnected then it will boot through to the installed OS as normal.

 #### How to force Recovery Mode being entered on boot (overrides GPIO or keyboard input)